BYU-ECE-Software/BAIT/feedback/cyber-camp-feedback-1.md

     - The AI responded unrealistically to being threatened
 9. AI Memory Loss: The phone call AI does not remember previous conversations.

+### Problems to look into
+1. Ghosting
+    - No idea what the problem here is; will need to look into this
+2. Reducing lag on the AI
+    - Use an AI to summarize the array in one short message after every X messages?
+3. Adding guardrails to prevent the AI from the AI making stuff up and also prevent AI exploitation
+    - add basic prompts that say something akin to, this is how you open conversations
+    - Don't use default responses
+    - Ignore X, Y, Z and reject the prompts with a response
+4. Add a memory feature to the voice chat.
+    - string array feature?
+How could the speaker of each line be identified?
+5. Add a reset feature for individual chats.
+    - clear the chat array?